Protein in brief

 Plant-based milk products

-Pro tip: soy milk is often recommended because it provides protein similar to cow's milk, whereas other plant-based kinds of milk don't offer this much protein.
-We can opt to use soy milk where possible to boost our protein intake!
+Pro tip: soy milk is often recommended because it provides protein similar to cow's milk, whereas other plant-based milks typically don't offer as much.

-Plant-based protein often faces criticism for not being as efficiently absorbed, but the research is conflicting.
-Researchers sometimes use protein scoring systems to give us insight into how our bodies absorb different types of protein.
+Plant-based proteins sometimes face criticism for not being as efficiently absorbed, but the research is conflicting.
+Scientists sometimes use protein scoring systems to give us insight into how our bodies absorb different types of protein.
 Two of these systems include the Protein Digestibility-Corrected Amino Acid Score (PDCAAS) and the newer Digestible Indispensable Amino Acid Score (DIAAS).
 While these scoring systems are helpful they have limitations, especially when applied to plant-based proteins.
 For example, these scoring systems don't consider that cooking and processing some plant-based foods can make them easier for our bodies to digest.
-In any case, there are some tips to optimize the absorption of nutrients from plant-based foods.
+Regardless, there are some tips to optimize the absorption of nutrients from plant-based foods.

 Tips to optimize protein absorption

-• Soaking and sprouting: There are many benefits to soaking foods like nuts, seeds, beans & grains, including making them easier to digest.
+• Soak and sprout: there are many benefits to soaking foods like nuts, seeds, beans and grains, including making them easier to digest.

-• Embrace variety: Enjoying different foods helps provide us with a variety of different nutrients, including amino acids.
+• Embrace variety: enjoying different foods helps give us a variety of different nutrients, including amino acids.

-• Include protein at each meal: Aiming to have some form of protein in our meals can ensure we consistently have protein to maximize our intake.
+• Include protein at each meal and some snacks: spreading out your protein intake throughout the day helps ensure you consistently get enough to maximize absorption.
 To learn about creating a nutritionally balanced plate that includes protein, see our plate method article.

 Summary